 As the hiring manager, I would screen resumes for:

-+ Keywords I might search for: manag* schedule*, support* executive, Outlook, prepar* minutes
+- Keywords I might search for: manage* schedule*, support* executive, Outlook, prepare* minutes

-(Also in my sights would be locations, industry experience, titles, or other limiting factors if the original search pulled too many candidates.)
+My sights would also be on locations, industry experience, titles, or other limiting factors if the original search pulled too many candidates.

 I would also be looking for other administrative experience and to see that the candidate had non-profit exposure.
 Applicants with vaguely administrative backgrounds that included unproven “soft” skills like “detail-oriented” or “organized” wouldn’t be considered.
 Resumes that were easy-to-read, highlighted the needed key skills in bold or with bullets or left white space around them would stand out for us.
 It would show me the candidate knew the most important parts of the job.